denisecase/basic-tools-for-data-analytics-fundamentals/README.md

 - [Windows Setup for Developers](https://github.com/denisecase/windows-setup)
 - [Windows File Management](https://github.com/denisecase/windows-file-management)

-## Read about Software Automation
+## Operating Systems

-Installing software on **Windows** can be done by typing simple commands with [Chocolatey](https://chocolatey.org/), a software automation tool for Windows.
+- Windows users: Installing software on Windows can be done by typing simple commands with [Chocolatey](https://chocolatey.org/), a software automation tool for Windows.
+You can use Option 1 below if you like.
+Option 2 works equally well.

-For all other operating sytems, use Option 2 below.
+- Mac/Linux/All other users: Skip down to Option 2 below.

 ## Read about Common Tools for Development

-If you don't have these tools installed (or even if you do), we recommend using Chocolately to install them.
-Chocolatey makes it easy to keep your software up-to-date.

 Programming Environments